jordanfb/PicoCADToolKit/README_FOR_PICOTOOLKIT.txt

 on the snapping points in picoCAD!
 If you want them to be, click this button and it will round each vertex position to the nearest .25 unit in every dimension.

+6) "Duplicate Mesh" will duplicate the currently selected mesh and append _dup to the name of the copy!

+7) "Delete Mesh" will delete the currently selected mesh from the file!
+This can't be undone so make a backup!

 Merging:
 This section is for merging vertices together and merging meshes together!
 It is divided up into two columns